-If you want to say goodbye to the working world by the time you turn 50, you need money -- a lot of money.
-The core challenge is the same as any other early retirement: You have fewer working years to build your nest egg and more time to spend on it.
-While you don't need to be an oil baron or a millionaire's offspring to retire at 50, here's what you do need: an extra-disciplined approach to saving and spending, a clear view of the obstacles you'll face, a lot of planning, and a little faith.
+If you want to say goodbye to the working world by the time you turn 50, you need money — a lot of money.
+The core challenge is the same as any other early retirement: You have fewer working years to build your nest egg and more time to spend it.
+While you don't need to be an oil baron or a millionaire's offspring to retire at 50, here's what you do need: an extra-disciplined approach to saving and spending, a clear view of the obstacles you'll face, a lot of planning and a little faith.

 The amount you need to retire also depends on your individual circumstances and retirement goals.
 Do you have children?
 Do you have debt?
 Are you planning to enjoy the luxurious fruits of your labor, or will you retire in austerity?
-The magic amount you'll need to retire can vary widely depending on your answers to these questions, and you'll probably want to speak with a financial advisor to get a better guess.
+The magic amount you'll need to retire can vary widely depending on your answers to these questions, and you'll probably want to speak with a financial adviser to get a better guess.

 Let's look at how to go about saving and investing for retirement at age 50.